matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.makeNewVisitObject
 _Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [599](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L599)_

-Triggered before a new **visit object** is created.
-Subscribers to this event can force the use of a custom visit object that extends from Piwik\Tracker\VisitInterface.
+Triggered before a new **visit tracking object** is created.
+Subscribers to this event can force the use of a custom visit tracking object that extends from Piwik\Tracker\VisitInterface.

 Callback Signature: